 But this peace of mind comes at a price – £33.99 for up to three months, £46.99 for up to six months, and £66.99 for up to 12 months.
 That’s the cost per surname too, so you may have to double it.

-And, even though this is a failsafe option, it is also temporary – meaning you will still need to update all your addresses at some point.
+And, even though this is a failsafe option, a postal forward is also temporary – meaning you will still need to update all your addresses at some point.

 Get your priorities straight